jkurtb/python-api-challenge/README.md

 Image by Michael Schwarzenberger from Pixabay

 ### Background
-Designed a script to consider weather data in real-time to plan for future vacations.
+Designed a script to consider weather data in real-time and plan for future vacations.
 Jupyter-gmaps displayed the intensity of humidity levels accross the globe.
 Google Places API performed an online data search for hotels following a set parameters.
-And the final output generated an interactive heat map showcasing heat maps and Geolocation markers.
+And the final output generated an interactive world map showcasing Heat layers and Geolocation markers.

 ### Maps and Figures